umaidali236/development-environment-setup-demo/README.md

 3. Run the installer and follow the on-screen instructions to complete the installation.
 4. Launch GitHub Desktop and sign in with your GitHub account.

-## Step 4: Configure Git in Visual Studio Code

-Now that you have Git installed, you need to configure it in Visual Studio Code:

-1. Open Visual Studio Code.
-2. Press `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (macOS) to open the command palette.
-3. Type "Git: Clone" and press Enter.
-4. Enter the URL of the GitHub repository you want to clone.
-5. Choose a directory on your local machine where you want to save the repository.
-6. Open the cloned repository in Visual Studio Code.

-## Step 5: Start Coding!

-You're all set up and ready to start coding!
-You can use Visual Studio Code to write and edit your code, Git to track changes, and GitHub Desktop to manage your repositories on GitHub.